dlkakbs/biomed-research/README.md

 The product turns a user research request into a multi-stage economic workflow:

+It uses Arc, Circle Gateway, x402, and ERC-8183 to make those steps economically practical:

+- `x402` provides paid API-style access to research steps
+- `Circle Gateway` enables gasless authorization and batched settlement for many low-value USDC payments
+- `Arc` provides fast finality and a USDC-native flow for this coordination model
+- `ERC-8183` gives the outer client-provider-evaluator job lifecycle: create, fund, submit, complete, reject

-- the user opens an ERC-8183 job on Arc
+- The user opens an ERC-8183 job on Arc
-- the PI agent orchestrates paid evidence-gathering steps through x402
+- The PI agent orchestrates paid evidence-gathering steps through x402
 - Circle Gateway batches low-value USDC nanopayments on Arc
-- the system assembles, reviews, and either delivers or rejects the report
+- The system assembles, reviews, and either delivers or rejects the report
-- if the report is approved, the internal agent budget is distributed on completion
+- If the report is approved, the internal agent budget is distributed on completion

 Veliora is a payment-aware research pipeline with traceable evidence, peer review, and onchain job settlement.

-## What Veliora Does
+## What Veliora does?

 The user submits a disease-focused research query and funds a job budget in USDC.
 The system then runs a coordinated biomedical workflow across literature mining, drug-database screening, pathway anchoring, hypothesis generation, evidence scoring, red-team review, and final report synthesis.

 The output is a research brief, not a treatment recommendation.
 Reports are designed to be selective: a run can produce a shortlist, a weaker early-stage hypothesis, or no deliverable signal at all.
 If nothing crosses the quality bar, the run is rejected and the escrow is refunded onchain.

-## Why Veliroa Exists
+## Problem/Value
 Biomedical research workflows involve many specialized but coordination-heavy steps:

 - retrieving and filtering literature